Daijosai

-The emperor and empress both perform the Daijosai ceremony in November after ascending the throne in a partly televised ceremony and since 2019 it is a livestreamed event.
+The emperor and empress both perform the Daijosai ceremony in November after ascending the throne in a partly televised ceremony and since 2019 it is a live-streamed event.
 It is only performed once during their reign.
 Akihito performed it in November 1990 and Naruhito on 14 November 2019.
 The emperor offers gifts such as rice, kelp, millet and abalone to the gods.
 Then he reads an appeal to the gods and eats the offering and prays.
 The emperor and empress perform the rites separately.
 It takes about 3 hours.
 Over 500 people are present including the Prime Minister, government officials, representatives of state and private sector firms, society groups and members of the press.
 It originates as a Shinto rite from at least the 7th century.
-It is held as a private event by the Imperial Household, so that it does not violate the separation of church and state.
-A special complex with over 30 structures (大嘗宮, daijōkyū) are built for the event.
+It is held as a private event by the Imperial Household so that it does not violate the separation of church and state.
+A special complex with over 30 structures (大嘗宮, daijōkyū) is built for the event.
 Afterward, they are accessible to the public for a few weeks and then dismantled.
 In 1990, the ritual cost more than 2.7 billion yen ($24.7 million).